workadventure/workadventure/contrib/docker/README.md

 In order to self-host WorkAdventure, you will need:

-- at least 3 servers (recommended) to host WorkAdventure, Jitsi and Coturn
+- at least one server for WorkAdventure, with a public facing IP and a DNS name
-- at least 3 domain names (one for each server)
+- in addition, WorkAdventure requires to have 2 additional services: Jitsi and Coturn.
+In a typical setup, those services will be hosted on 2 additional servers (both with a public facing IP address and a DNS name)
 - a strong technical expertise regarding Docker and containers
 - a good understanding of networking concepts
 - ... and time (!), to keep up with the updates (about once a month)